 Entrepreneur for the purposes of income tax

 The Belastingdienst will also decide whether you are an entrepreneur for the purposes of income tax.
 There are several criteria for this.
-If you do not fulfil these criteria and you are not employed by your customer, the Dutch Tax and Customs Administration regards your income as regular incidental earnings.
-In that case you cannot claim certain tax deductions for entrepreneurs.
+If you do not fulfil these criteria and you are not employed by your customer, the Tax Administration regards your income as regular incidental earnings.
+In that case, you cannot claim certain tax deductions for entrepreneurs.
 But you may claim expenses related to your work.

 Which income tax return do I have to file?